LawrenceQuarshie/ResistorCalculator/README.md

-# Resistor Color Code Calculator
+## Resistor Color Code Calculator

-This is a repo containing GUI widgets of IoT app dashboard.
-Designs are not my own but inspirations from templates on Dribble.
+This is an application of programming and web development skills to an electrical engineering problem (readiing of resistances based on color codes).

+# Resistance Color Code
+* 4 - Band Color Code Resistor
+* 5 - Band Color Code Resistor
+* 5 - Band Color Code Resistor